aparsons/Veracode/README.md

-#### Warning: *Many of the scripts won't work out of the box.
-They will require settings or some customization.*
+#### Warning: *This script won't work out of the box.
+It will require settings or some customization.*

 ### [shell/veracode.sh](shell/veracode.sh) directory [version]
 Arguments: